jkoendev/optimal-control-literature-software/README.md

 # Literature and list of software packages for optimal control

 The list includes resources to the following topics: Automatic/algorithmic differentiation, optimal control, model-predictive control (MPC), numerical optimization, modeling for control.
-The list will be updated regularly, create a pull request if you like to contribute.
+The list will be updated regularly, create a pull request if you'd like to contribute.

 ## Literature